 Our Business Resource Groups are employee-led groups with chapters around the globe that create awareness and understanding of the diverse backgrounds and experiences represented throughout the business.
 These groups partner with the business to support professional development, assist with recruitment and retention, identify unique market opportunities and help drive business development.

-These groups include: Asian Affinity Network, Black Employee Network, Early Careers Network, Global Disability Employee Network, Latino Employee Network, Pride at Work (for lesbian, gay, bisexual, transgender employees & friends), Veterans Network and Women @ Thomson Reuters.
+These groups include: Asian Affinity Network, Black Employee Network, Global Disability Employee Network, Early Careers Network, Indigenous Peoples Network, Latino Employee Network, Pride at Work (for LGBTQIAP+ employees and allies), Veterans Network and Women at Thomson Reuters.

 We support an annual review of our diversity and inclusion strategy through engagement surveys; industry benchmarks; the number of employees and managers trained on unconscious bias and inclusive behaviors; and measurement of key metrics of gender and ethnic representation throughout the business.
 We hold our managers accountable for diversity and inclusion through their annual performance review and we set aggressive goals for both quantitative and qualitative measurements.
 Our progress is shared annually with our CEO-chaired council and our board of directors.

 We believe gender pay gap reporting is important to change and highlight a persistent issue in the current marketplace.
 We welcome transparency and will continue to work to build a diverse and inclusive workforce.
 You can read our current results here.

 Our employees bring their skills and their passions to their roles here at Thomson Reuters, and we know that they are keen to use and develop those skills outside of the business by supporting charitable organizations.
-In 2019 our employees volunteered over 116,000 hours to charitable organizations and causes across the world.
-In 2020 we shifted to virtual volunteering due to the COVID-19 pandemic and temporarily increased volunteer time off for regular employees from 16 hours to 32 hours due to the unprecedented events of the year.
-This allowed employees extra time to support the causes that mean the most to them.
+In 2021 our employees volunteered nearly 67,000 hours to charitable organizations and causes across the world.
 We also saw an uptick in volunteer hours logged from employees in our Legal Pro Bono program.